AmyAme1ia/UoM_XMLParser/README.md

 * Python version 3.5 (preferred) - parser will run with Python > 2.7 however formatting of print statments is not optimal.

 With the following python packages installed:
+* future
 * xml.etree.ElementTree
 * pandas
 * warnings
 * os
 * glob
+* sys

 ### Instructions
-TO DO: Add in instructions
+TO DO: Add in instructions  and assumptions

 ## Output
 Output is as .tsv format.